Objectives and Key Results (OKR) – The Complete Guide

 For a successful implementation of the OKR process and the adoption of the mindset, it is also helpful to have access to the following resources:

 While the framework of OKR sets the rules, the agile process breathes life into the OKR model and enables all the benefits of using the framework.
-Each of the interactive events OKR Planning, OKR Weekly, OKR Review, and Retrospective leads to the gradual development of the agile mindset among employees.
-While the first OKR cycle may still seem chaotic and teams still have to orient themselves, the introduction of OKR is beginning to bear more and more fruit, which is reflected in higher transparency, more motivation through self-organization and autonomy, and better alignment between teams and other hierarchical levels.
+Each of the interactive events OKR planning session, OKR Weekly, OKR Review, and Retrospective leads to the gradual development of the agile mindset among employees.
+While the first OKR cycle may still seem chaotic and teams still need to find their bearings, OKRs begin to bear more and more fruit over time.
+This is reflected in increased transparency, more motivation through self-organization and autonomy, as well as better alignment between the teams and hierarchy levels.

 OKR cycle